 There may be multiple corrective or management action options when a performance standard is not achieved, depending on a variety of factors such as how far the Project is from achieving a specific standard, whether the situation is an imminent threat to local infrastructure, ecosystem services/functions or Site stability, etc. The adaptive management process applies to the Project Site, but management actions can be identified and implemented on individual sub-areas, or resources, as needed.
-The process is flexible because it allows for a wide range of management actions must derive from monitoring results.
+The process is flexible because it allows for a wide range of management actions, but just as importantly imposes a structured approach as management actions must derive from monitoring results.
 The adaptive management process also accommodates different physical and temporal scales for management actions.